mf-social/project-blue-house/docs/proxmox.md

 # Install and configure proxmox to create your 'Grey House'

+# Get Debian

+**Project: Blue House** uses Proxmox because it is based on Debian, has great UI management and make Virtualisation really easy.
+It is a tried and tested method.
+Download the latest Proxmox ISO from [here](https://proxmox.com/en/downloads/category/iso-images-pve).

 ## Installing

 On your **laptop** use BalenaEtcher to write the proxmox iso file to a USB stick.